arthas009/Traffic-Sign-Detection-using-Faster-R-CNN/README.md

        WAIT FOR A WHILE AND WAIT UNTIL YOUR TRAINING ENDS.
 YOU CAN END YOUR TRAINING ANYTIME.
 IT PUTS CHECKPOINTS WHILE TRAINING.

  ![alt text](https://github.com/arthas009/Traffic-Sign-Detection-using-Faster-R-CNN/blob/master/training.JPG)

+ If you want to keep tracking your loss values on tensorboard, open another cmd, set pythonpath and go to the object_detection file and type this tensorboard --logdir=training then go to your web browser and type localhost:6006
  # 17-) CREATE INFERENCE GRAPH, TYPE THIS COMMAND TO CMD BUT BEFORE RUNNING THE COMMAND, READ THE WARNING BELOW.
         python export_inference_graph.py --input_type image_tensor --pipeline_config_path training/faster_rcnn_inception_v2_pets.config --trained_checkpoint_prefix training/model.ckpt-XXXX --output_directory inference_graph